-This exemption deals with the Energy Facility Council's role in reviewing and approving security measures related to nuclear power plants, and to the transportation of radioactive material.
-509 Because of the
+This exemption deals with the Energy Facility Council's role in reviewing and approving security measures related to nuclear power plants, and to the transportation of radioactive material.543 Because of the sensitivity surrounding

-505 If the relevant exemption expressly applies to the receiving public body as well, then there is no need to invoke ORS 192.355(10).
+539 If the relevant exemption expressly applies to the receiving public body as well, then there is no need to invoke ORS 192.355(10).
 For example, ORS 419B.035(7) expressly prohibits certain entities from redisclosing confidential child abuse records received from the originating public body.

-506 Public Records Order, Mar 21, 2017, Zaitz, at 5.
+540 Public Records Order, Mar 21, 2017, Zaitz, at 5.

-507 Cf. Public Records Order, Dec 9, 2004, Redden, at 3 (State Archives consulted with governor's office regarding request for disclosure of a previous administration's records).
+541 Cf. Public Records Order, Dec 9, 2004, Redden, at 3 (State Archives consulted with governor's office regarding request for disclosure of a previous administration's records).

-508 Public Records Order, Sept 13, 2013, Iboshi, at 4 (prohibition applying to DHS did not prohibit the Secretary of State's Audits Division from disclosing records received from DHS).
+542 Public Records Order, Sept 13, 2013, Iboshi, at 4 (prohibition applying to DHS did not prohibit the Secretary of State's Audits Division from disclosing records received from DHS).

-509 See ORS 469.530.
+543 See ORS 469.530.

-sensitivity surrounding such information, the council's review and approval of these security measures is not subject to Public Meetings Law.
-510
+such information, the council's review and approval of these security measures is not subject to Public Meetings Law.544